nickbonne/twitter_friends_data/README.md

 <br><br>
 Below are some examples of what a user may request.
 Some graphics aren't available for showing a user's individual data simply because there isn't enough yet.
 <br><br>
-More graphics may be added, more stat's may be tracked in the future but right now I'm focusing on deployment.
+More graphics may be added, more stat's may be tracked in the future but right now I'm focusing on just getting it running.
 <br><br>
 The reason behind grapics existing in a tmp directory is to conserve storage space.
 The program lives on my laptop's 250GB solid state drive.
-The goal to switch the database to gather both friends and followers data and to allow them to tweet my account for a personal graphic or one for the whole.
-I also don't care enough to have directories for every friend or follower.
+The goal to switch the program to gather both friends and followers data and to allow them to tweet my account for a personal graphic or one for the whole.
 If the app is well recieved I will offload to Heroku or Digital Ocean and continue running it.
 </p>

 <h3> twitter_user.py output example<h3>